top of page

 8. Certain meat, poultry, and egg products

-Be sure to thoroughly review these exemptions in the final rule published on www.fda.gov to confirm whether you are exempt or not.
+Be sure to thoroughly review these exemptions in the final rule published by FDA to confirm whether you are exempt or not.

 FSVP Compliance Date